Teodor-Valkov/Tech-Module/README.md

 # Tech-Module-September-2016

-## Repository about the Programming Fundamentals module in Software Unitiversity.
+## Repository about the Programming Fundamentals module in Software University.

 - Programming Fundamentals - all the exercises and exams which I have done on C#.